 Highlights of the Agrarian and Industrial Britain small group tour include time learning about the influence of the Romans, Vikings and Normans in Britain.
 This is realised by guided visits to places such as the Viking centre, and the National Canal Museum.
 We also enjoy walking tours of Bristol, Liverpool, and Manchester and the estuary forts of the Thames, to learn about their role in defining modern Britain, and discover more about the influence of the Romans and Normans in Britain.

-Agrarian and Industrial Britain small group tour also has a sister tour.
-Britain's history through its canals and railways.
+The Agrarian and Industrial Britain small group tour also has a sister tour: Britain's history through its canals and railways.
 Odyssey offer travellers two departures each year of this tour.

 Invaders, Revolutions & Icons of Britain